JohannesDeml/NetworkBenchmarkDotNet/README.md

 Server: `./NetworkBenchmarkDotNet --library ENet --execution-mode Server -d -1`
 Client: `./NetworkBenchmarkDotNet --library ENet --execution-mode Client -d 10 --address YOUR_ADDRESS`

+If you change the address in QuickBenchmark.cs, you can also run a more sophisticated remote benchmark this way.

 ## Contributions

 Your favorite library is missing, or you feel like the benchmarks are not testing everything relevant?
 Let's evolve the benchmark together!
 Either hit me up via [E-mail](mailto:public@deml.io) to discuss your idea, or [open an issue](../../issues), or make a pull request directly.
 There are a few rules in order to not make the benchmark too cluttered.